 Details of the nine roles and their specialized auxiliaries

-- a verb word, signifying a process, a state or an existence,
+- a verb, representing a process, a state or an existence,

-- a noun word, meaning an actant, entity, substance or essence,
+- a noun, representing an actant, entity, substance or essence,

-- an adjective word, meaning the quality of an actant,
+- an adjective, representing the quality of an actant,

-- an adverb word, meaning the quality of a process,
+- an adverb, representing the quality of a process,

-The root must include an element specifying one of the four grammatical classes of E:O:.O:.
+The root must include an element that specifies one of the four grammatical classes of E:O:.O:.

 When the root is not a verb, the leaf roles are distributed by interpreting the nouns, adjectives or adverbs placed in the root as processes reified into actants or qualities.

 - The initiator is the subject of a process.
-It answers the question « who ».
-It can also define the starting point, the initial conditions, the first motor or the first cause of the concept evoked by the phrase.
+It answers the question « who ? ».
+It can also define the starting point, the initial conditions, the first motor or the first cause of the concept evoked in a phrase.

-The initiator does not have any role auxiliary..
+The initiator does not have any role’s auxiliary.

-- The inter-actant corresponds to the object of classical grammar.
-It answers the question « what ».
+- The inter-actant corresponds to the object in classical grammar.
+It answers the question « what ? ».
 It also plays the role of medium in the relationship between the initiator and the recipient.

-The inter-actant does not have any role auxiliary.
+The inter-actant does not have any role’s auxiliary.

 - The recipient is the beneficiary (or victim) of a process.
-It answers the questions « for whom, to whom, against whom ».
+It answers the questions « for whom, to whom, and against whom ? ».

-The recipient does not have any role auxiliary.
+The recipient does not have any role’s auxiliary.